 Flat design, as any mobile app designer would tell you, will make your website or application simplistic.
 Material design, on the other side, would make your app and website a lot more interactive.

 A general rule of thumb that we follow is that Flat designs are more suited for light and simple websites or apps while Material designs are something that we prefer to use when the app or website has to be highly interactive and would majorly be drawn by animations.

 Another approach that we follow is using Flat design to start with, in a simple, lightweight app, and then move from flat design to material design eventually when the app has started receiving some traction from the market.

 So, ultimately it depends on what your idea of the best UI design is.

-Now that we have seen the everything of both Material Design and Flat Design, there is only one thing left to do – Get in touch with our mobile app designers who excel in both Flat and Material Design and get started with the designing of your mobile app.
+Now that we have seen everything about both Material Design and Flat Design, there is only one thing left to do – Get in touch with our mobile app designers who excel in both Flat and Material Design, and get started with the designing of your mobile app.

 Ajay Kumar has 15+ years of experience in entrepreneurship, project management, and team handling.
 He has technical expertise in software development and database management.
 He currently directs the company’s day-to-day functioning and administration.

 Posted : 9 May 2019